 Application: Several holes on top so you can use either the brush method or the shaker method.

-Coming in at $4.63 per ounce, Chagrin Valley is the most affordable organic dry shampoo on our list.
+It’s not only one of the safest dry shampoo brands, but Chagrin Valley is also the most affordable organic dry shampoo on this list.

 The brand’s non-toxic products are made in Solon, Ohio.
 They offer three different scents (Fresh Mint, Lavender Rosemary, and Fresh Citrus Mint) They’re one of the few organic dry shampoos that comes with a third-party certification (USDA Organic).
 Plus, their packaging is compostable and recyclable.